 - Care Coordination through Microsoft Teams for Healthcare Patient App.

-FHIR® is a registered trademark of Health Level Seven International, registered in the U.S. Trademark Office and is used with their permission.
+FHIR® is a registered trademark of HL7 and is used with the permission of HL7.